sgsourav/crashds/README.md

 To get the most out of this crash course, you'll need to download and use the Jupyter Notebooks for individual Modules posted in this repository (or `git clone` the repository).
 Before that, prepare your computer by installing the following.

-> Platform : Anaconda for Python 3.7 (https://www.anaconda.com/)
+> Platform : Anaconda for Python 3.8 (https://www.anaconda.com/)
-> Core Engine : Python 3.7 (it will get installed with Anaconda)
+> Core Engine : Python 3.8 (it will get installed with Anaconda)
 > User Interface (IDE) : Jupyter Notebook (comes with Anaconda)

-In case installing Anaconda for Python 3.7 is too heavy for you, and you know how to manage conda environments and packages, you may also download and install the MiniConda (https://docs.conda.io/en/latest/miniconda.html) package for Python 3.7.
+In case installing Anaconda for Python 3.8 is too heavy for you, and you know how to manage conda environments and packages, you may also download and install the MiniConda (https://docs.conda.io/en/latest/miniconda.html) package for Python 3.8.
 It's lightweight, but you will have to install all required Data Science packages individually, on your own.

 ---

 This material is heavilly inspired by two wonderful books on Data Science, as follows -- one theoretical and one practical.
-I highly encourage anyone interested in hands-on Data Science to read these two books thoroughly to get a wholesome overview.
+I highly encourage anyone interested in hands-on Data Science to read these two books thoroughly to get a wholesome overview of the subject.

 - [Introduction to Statistical Learning](http://faculty.marshall.usc.edu/gareth-james/ISL/) by James, Witten, Hastie and Tibshirani
 - [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/) by Jake VanderPlas